ghmaxx5/Weather-Hub/replit.md

 # Overview

-This is a modern full-stack web application built with React and Express, featuring a clean landing page with multiple sections (hero, features, about, contact).
-The application follows a monorepo structure with shared types and database schemas, using TypeScript throughout.
-It's designed as a responsive web template with modern UI components and interactive features.
+This is a Weather Hub application - a Progressive Web App (PWA) that provides real-time weather information for Indian cities with beautiful animations and sound effects.
+The app features animated backgrounds, weather-based visual effects (clouds, rain, sun, lightning), city autocomplete, and immersive audio.
+It's fully configured for Play Store deployment as a PWA.

 # User Preferences